-A painter and decorator works on a wide range of painting and decorating jobs, ranging from simple house renovations or new-builds all the way to complex jobs such as painting bridges, or maintaining historic buildings.
+Painters and Decorators work on a wide range of painting and decorating jobs, ranging from simple house renovations all the way to maintaining historic buildings.

 It's possible to start out with trainee construction jobs in painting and decorating to gradually experience each of the tasks detailed above, initially supervised but gradually taking on more and more responsibility.